DirtyHairy/typescript-deferred/README.md

     var promise: tsd.PromiseInterface<sometype> =
         tsd.when<sometype>(someThenable);

-If the argument to `when` is a plain value, Typescript can infer the type, so the explicit type parameter is not necessary in this case.
-However, if we pass a `tsd.ThenableInterface<sometype>`, the type wrapped by the thenable must be annotated by using `when<sometype>(...)`.
+Note that `when` carries a type parameter that will be inferred automatically by the compiler --- you won't have to specify it explicitly, even if the result type is wrapped by a promise.
+In other words, a less verbose but working version of the same example is

+    var promise: tsd.PromiseInterface<number> =
+        tsd.when(10);

+    var promise: tsd.PromiseInterface<sometype> =
+        tsd.when(someThenable);

 ### tsd.create